Go Back Up

 Establishing yearly cost-of-living wage increases and offering benefits is a great way to keep your employees engaged and improve employee satisfaction.

-Lack of professional development or career advancement
+Lack of career growth opportunities

 Poor promotion practices create staff turnover because people feel like management passed over them.
 To combat this, organizations need to communicate open opportunities with employees and prioritize promoting within.